 But one positive experience isn’t enough to say it’s a good idea all of the time, right?

 So the verdict is still out but we do plan to keep testing baking with convection and will update you with our results.

 What about cooking chicken, pork, and beef?

 While we’ve never cooked meat in our toaster oven (I don’t eat meat and it’s a rare thing for Tim) we didn’t want to leave you hanging.

-The only book we could find on the subject at the library was Cooking with Convection by Beatrice A. Ojakangas (affiliate).
+The only book we could find on the subject at the library was Cooking with Convection by Beatrice A. Ojakangas.
 It’s about full-sized ovens but her directions are the same for reducing the cooking time and temperature.

-The author suggests using a meat probe or instant-read thermometer to test the doneness of your protein.
+The author suggests using a meat probe or an instant-read thermometer to test the doneness of your protein.

 For a simple Temperature Guide check out Fine Cooking’s “Safe, but Not Overcooked” article.
 In addition to cooking temperature guidelines, it’s got helpful tips about carryover cooking and using larger cuts of meat.

-And if you’re looking for meaty recipe inspiration we found some videos of Chef Ming Tsai roasting and baking with the convection setting on the Breville Smart Oven (affiliate).
+And if you’re looking for meaty recipe inspiration we found some videos of Chef Ming Tsai roasting and baking with the convection setting on the Breville Smart Oven Pro.

 You can watch the videos on YouTube using the links below: